GenesisFR/HowToBecomeGoodAtShooters/README.md

 - equip the jammer pulse for drone rooms
 - foaming a rogue/hunter stops them from medkitting
 - going down or dying on an objective keeps capturing it
+- hunters can hack any deployed skill (except traps) based on line of sight
+- hunters can heal up to 3 times
 - hunters stand up when deploying most of their skills, giving you time to land a few shots
 - hunters will still be able to melee you when performing cover to cover or running past them, you have to roll to avoid being hit (they also seem to have a 2m melee range)
 - immune reviver drones and warhounds can be destroyed by Hostile Negotiations from the Negotiator’s Dilemma gear set even though no icons will be displayed above them (TODO: verify if warhounds can actually be destroyed)